phil-levis/dam-bigmem25/main.typ

 On-chip caches will not grow faster than chip area, and modern server processors are already huge (AMD SP5 is 5,428mm#super("2")).
 Systems will have to use memory more efficiently.

-= Locality = Efficiency AND Performance
+= Locality = Efficiency AND Bandwidth//Performance

 #figure(
   // box(